Vegan tofu scramble

 - ¾ cup 175 ml unsweetened almond milk

 - salt and pepper

-- 1 tbsp 1 tbsp fresh chives (optional)
+- 1 tbsp 1 tbsp fresh chives, finely chopped (optional)

 - Add the almond milk and simmer for an additional 10 minutes, stirring occasionally until the tofu becomes slightly creamy.